 - Adopt new members of the team to meet contemporary challenges and patient needs

-Clinicians and clinical teams are welcome to submit abstracts for any of our Themes and Subthemes.
-The Clinical Lightning Talk format has been created specifically for you to share brief stories of your work in the nexus of practice and education to improve outcomes.
+Clinicians and clinical teams are invited to submit abstracts for any of our Themes and Subthemes.
 Examples might include:

 But please do not limit yourself to these examples!
 We know practice teams are constantly addressing opportunities to improve the care we provide our patients and the ways we work together.
 We are eager to learn how you have engaged the professional and non-professional members of your team, learners, educators, patients and communities to improve health and learning outcomes.

 Components of a Clinical Lightning Talk Abstract

 Gather the following information for your Lightning Talk abstract.
 The Submission Portal will guide you through the submission process.

 - Name and contact information (credentials, affiliation, email address, social media) for one lead presenter (this will be the main contact for the presentation, so be sure your contact information is accurate)